Easy Rider (soundtrack)

 Easy Rider is the soundtrack to the cult classic 1969 film Easy Rider.
 The songs that make up the soundtrack were carefully selected to form a "musical commentary" within the film.
 The album of the soundtrack was released by ABC-Dunhill Records in August 1969 (catalog no. DSX 50063).
-It peaked at #6 on the Billboard album charts in September of that year, and was certified gold in January 1970.
+It peaked at number six on the Billboard 200 chart in September of that year, and was certified gold in January 1970.

 Description

 The songs on the soundtrack album are sequenced in the same order as they appear in the film, with the following differences: